hotcalls/hotcalls-make-documentation/README.md

 403	Workspace not accessible
 500	Internal server error

-This endpoint is optimized for Make.com dynamic dropdowns using the label / value response structure.
+This endpoint is optimized for Make.com oder Zapier dynamic dropdowns using the label / value response structure.

 2) POST /api/workspace/create-lead